 Finance can appear a maze shrouded by a deep fog and this can paralyse people into inaction.
 This little book arms you with the tools to get repairs underway.
-At the end of 2018 when you’ve sorted your finances, you can then use the tools on the rest of your life.
+At the end of the year when you’ve sorted your finances, you can then use the tools on the rest of your life.
 Don’t put it away in the library … leave it on the kitchen bench.”

 Rich Dad Poor Dad, by Robert Kiyosaki

 Group Executive People and Operations Lynne Cawley recommends this book for learning lessons from the self-made rich

 “Rich Dad Poor Dad is a book I would recommend to anyone wanting to learn more about financial success.
 The book was published in 2000 but the lessons it teaches are still relevant today.
 As a summary the author has two dads who influenced his life – his biological dad (poor dad) and his best mate’s dad (rich dad).
 The author Robert Kiyosaki chose early in his life to follow the advice and examples of his rich dad when making financial choices.